gemini-oss/starfleet/mkdocs/architecture/Starbase.md

   - S3
 ```

-The Starbase will receive this event, fetch the template from S3, render it in conjunction with the account index and then task the worker to run.
+The Starbase will receive this event, fetch the template from S3, render it in conjunction with the account index (if applicable) and then task the worker to run.

 ### SNS for a given worker ship -- TBD
 This section is still TBD and will be ironed out in the future.